trufi-association/trufi-server-modules/nginx-legacy/README.md

 Both init scripts create a folder. `init.dev` creates a `dev` folder and `init.prod` creates a `data` folder.
 Inside that folder there is a file `app.conf` or `nginx/app.conf`.

-These file contain a `# extensions` stanca.
-Below that you need to insert the contents of `nginx.conf` file in each of the modules' folder you use.
+These file contain a `# extensions` stanza.
+Below that you need to insert the contents of the `nginx.conf.dev` or `nginx.conf.prod` file in each of the modules' folder you use.
+If these are not existing, then `nginx.conf` should do the trick.

 ## Starting